shopware-vagrant/shopware-vagrant/README.md

 ### Requirements
 - Linux, Mac
-- New setup requires php-{gd,curl} for composer
+- New setup requires php-curl for composer or composer pre-installed
 - For installation Internet connection with enough broadband
 - We only test with Virtualbox
 - Running local nfs-server